MCPRUNNER/selfDocumentMCP/branch_comparison.md

 ### Project Overview

-The **selfDocumentMCP** project represents the development of a sophisticated Model Context Protocol (MCP) server that enables automated documentation generation and git repository analysis.
+The **GitVisionMCP** project represents the development of a sophisticated Model Context Protocol (MCP) server that enables automated documentation generation and git repository analysis.
 This tool serves as a bridge between development workflows and AI-powered documentation, specifically designed for integration with VS Code Copilot.

 ### Key Business Value